baskerville/bspwm/README.md

     rule PATTERN floating
         Make a new rule that will float the windows whose class name or instance name equals PATTERN.

+    adopt_orphans
+        Manage all the unmanaged windows remaining from a previous session.

     reload_autostart
         Reload the autostart file.